hazelcast/hazelcast-reference-manual/src/Simulator-Profiling.md

             --clientVmOptions "$JFR_ARGS" \
             sometest.properties
 ```
 In the above example, but client and members are configured with JFR.
+Once the Simulator test has completed, all artifacts including the JFR files, are downloaded.
+The JFR files can be opened using the Java Mission Control command 'jmc'.

 ### Reducing fluctuations

-Fore more stable performance numbers, set the min and max heap size to the same value, e.g.
+Fore more stable performance numbers, set the minimum and maximum heap size to the same value, e.g.

 ```
 coordinator --members 1 \